 What is Silicone Molding?

 Silicone molding (moulding) is a manufacturing technique used to transform uncured (unvulcanized) silicone rubber into a pre-defined shape.
-Several moulding techniques may be used, including compression, injection, extrusion.
+Several molding techniques may be used, including compression, injection, and extrusion.
 The choice depends on the size and complexity of the component, required volumes, and budget available for tooling.

-The most popular manufacturing methods: moulding, is ideal for making silicon rubber components consistently and efficiently.
+The most popular manufacturing method: molding, is ideal for making silicon rubber components consistently and efficiently.
 The pressure of the press ensures that the material is forced into all areas of the cavity and the heat of the mold cures the silicon rubber making it retain its shape.

 - Compression Molding

 The simplest method is compression molding which is ideal for lower volume requirements.
 The process begins with material selection, a suitable grade must be carefully selected or custom formulated that provides the physical properties processing characteristics, and industry approvals required for that application.

 Once mixed, the silicon rubber compound is cut into pieces of the appropriate size and weight, this process is called blanking.
 The blanks are then placed directly into each cavity of the tool and the molding process begins.
 The finished components are removed by hand, and any excess material or flash is removed.

 For very high volumes, compression molding may be inefficient and injection molding is often the preferred solution.
 With this technique, the computer-controlled press automatically injects the correct amount of material into the mold ensuring a quicker process.

 - Injection Molding